Eat for Spring: Nourish Your Body with TCM and Ayurveda

 In TCM, spring is associated with the Wood element and the Liver organ system.
 The Liver governs the smooth flow of Qi (energy) and blood, crucial for detoxification and emotional balance.
 Ayurveda recognizes spring as the season of Kapha, characterized by the qualities of earth and water—heaviness, moisture, and dense accumulation.

 As snow melts and temperatures rise, your body may feel sluggish, congested, or weighed down.
 After a season of heavy, warming foods, it’s time to stoke your digestive fire and lighten your diet.
-Reduce heavy, oily, and dairy-rich foods that can contribute to stagnation and mucus buildup and favour light, dry and warming foods and foods that gently cleanse and nourish the Liver.
+Reduce heavy, oily, and dairy-rich foods that can contribute to stagnation and mucus buildup, and favour light, dry, and warming foods, as well as foods that gently cleanse and nourish the Liver.

 Try These Foods in Spring: